pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 It really bothered me that I couldn't give a good answer to that question.
 I think I have a good idea of *why* I couldn't.
 There's a couple of reasons.
 First, the student was asking about organizing code for a paper.
-In spite of all the excellent Python tools for neuroscience, I have a hard time finding good examples of papers with code she can look at.
-In part this is because neuroscience is such a diverse field.
-The other reason it was hard to answer her question, I think, is that there might be more to it than just structuring code.
+Even though it is getting easier and easier to find examples of papers with code, that doesn't mean it's easy for you as someone who is relatively new to coding to find a paper in your specific area with *good* code that's *easy to understand*.
+This is what I was talking about above
+when I asked if you as newbie would be able to make sense of the "development cruft".
+In addition to making sense of that, if you are an experienced programmer, you will also immediately get a sense of how well the code is structured.
+This experience that is needed to evaluate a codebase ties into the second reason I couldn't give a good answer:
+there's probably more to the question than "how do I organize my code?"
-The more I do computational research, the more I find that the question I think I have--e.g., "How do I build a Docker container?"-- is different from the question I actually have, e.g. "How do I build a Docker container that's captures the existing environment I've been running code in for two years?".
-I think probably what the student needed is targeted feedback from someone who understands *both* their research question *and* the software tools that can be applied to those questions.
+The more I do computational research, the more I find that the question I think I have--e.g., "How do I build a Docker container?"-- ends up being different from the question I actually have, e.g., "How do I build a Docker container that's captures the existing environment I've been running code in for two years?".
+What is really needed for someone who is at this "advanced beginner" level is targeted feedback from someone who understands *both* their research question *and* the software tools that can be applied to those questions.

 ### Learn Tidy Data the Hard Way
 Let me say more about how I got to my current level of Python knowledge, because I think it speaks to the need for some of the solutions I outline below.
-Another reason I couldn't give that student a good answer is: I'm no expert.
-More precisely, I would describe myself now as somewhere between "competent practitioner" and "expert", to borrow terms used by the Carpentries.
+I would describe myself now as somewhere between "competent practitioner" and "expert", to borrow terms used by the Carpentries.
-![The Carpentries skill level](https://carpentries.github.io/instructor-training/fig/skill-level.svg) I develop a software library, and a handful of related tools, and I have a couple papers in progress where I have forced myself to make everything as reproducible as possible.
+![The Carpentries skill level](https://carpentries.github.io/instructor-training/fig/skill-level.svg) I have a couple papers in progress where I have forced myself to make everything as reproducible as possible, and after a couple of false starts I think I am on my way to developing a software library and a handful of related tools that people will actually find useful.

 But most of what I know is from hard-won trial-and-error.
 *Even though I am a trained Carpentries instructor, and I have way more